1. The atmosphere is the envelope of_____________.

 Explanation: Low-rainfall, arid climates.

-98. The letter “E” in Köppen’s classification stands for:
+98. The letter “E” in Köppen’s classification stands for_____________.

 A) Equatorial